-- Persons less than 18 years of age who have not graduated from an accredited high school, have no transferable credits from institutions of higher education, attended a non-accredited public or private high school, or were schooled in nontraditional settings: - a.
-Prospective students who meet the criteria listed above and have not completed the equivalent of the junior year of high school may be admitted to the College by the chief academic officer. - Students who enter the College under these provisions may be restricted to certain classes and/or sections and are advised to take no more than two college-level courses per semester. - b.
-Prospective students who meet the criteria listed above and have completed the equivalent of the junior year of high school (16 high school units) may be admitted to the College by the Dean of Student Services for Development and Success. - Students who enter the College under these provisions may be restricted to certain classes and/or sections and are advised to take no more than two college-level courses per semester. - c.
-Prospective students who meet the criteria listed above, attended private high schools or were home schooled, and can demonstrate that they have completed a course of study equivalent to that of an accredited high school may be admitted to the College by the Dean of Student Services for Development and Success.
+- Persons less than 18 years of age who have not graduated from an accredited high school, have no transferable credits from institutions of higher education, attended a non-accredited public or private high school, or were schooled in non-traditional settings: - a.
+Prospective students who meet the criteria listed above and have not completed the equivalent of the junior year of high school may be admitted to the College by the instructional deans or Vice President of Learning. - Students who enter the College under these provisions may be restricted to certain classes and/or sections and are advised to take no more than two college-level courses per semester. - b.
+Prospective students who meet the criteria listed above and have completed the equivalent of the junior year of high school (16 high school units) may be admitted to the College by the Vice President of Student Services for Development and Success. - Students who enter the College under these provisions may be restricted to certain classes and/or sections and are advised to take no more than two college-level courses per semester. - c.
+Prospective students who meet the criteria listed above, attended private high schools or were home schooled, and can demonstrate that they have completed a course of study equivalent to that of an accredited high school may be admitted to the College by the Vice President of Student Services for Development and Success.